nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

   when browsing for related projects.
 * Enable bundling related repositories (e.g. the R earthdatalogin project, other dependency libraries) under the same org, for example to cross-document project.
-* Preserve community's ability to make its own decisions independent of institutional structure and policy.
+* Preserve community's ability to make decisions based on the interests and needs of users, independent of institutional structure and policy.

 ### Historical Context